BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Test
 ~~~~
 Use the following awscli command to test our configuration.
+Remember that we are running this command on our 'public' instance.

 .. code-block::